Dartegnian/darts-dots/README.md

 ## What's inside

+### Alacritty
+GPU-accelerated terminal (why?).
+Speeds up `cmatrix` by 5 frames.
+Has weird `cava` glitches up the wazoo.
+I use `cool-retro-term` anyway.

+### Bspwm
+Binary Space Partitioning Window Manager.
+Better than `i3`.
+Makes you do binary tree math to resize your windows.

+### Cava
+Who said equalizers are a thing of the past?
+Just because you want *simplicity* doesn't mean you have to throw away the good ol' equalizer!
+Slap this *not-that-much-modified-from-the-default* config file to `~/.config/cava` and give your terminal some bling bling.

+### Ckb-next
+Corsair iCUE for Linux.
+I use it because I'm a GAMER™ and I game on **MICROSOFT WINDOWS 10**.
+I don't use this anymore, too many background processes.

+### i3
+Don't care.
+Moved to `bspwm` anyway.

+### Sxhkd
+Sx... hotkey daemon?
+I dunno.
+Custom keybindings for use with `bspwm`.

+### MPD
+Music player daemon.
+Doesn't want to work anyway.
+Config files to be stored as a "just in case."

+### Polybar
+Tiling WM + `polybar` + `cava`/some other terminal plaything = 100+ upvotes on r/unixporn.

 ### Tmux
 Tmux is a, erm, terminal multiplexor thing.
 It plexes your terminal emulator multiple times?
 I don't know.
 Point is: it's **AWESOME** and I feel bad if I were to use a terminal without it.

 ### Zsh
 Zsh shell is best shell.
 And the config file makes it even better.
 So it's like best shell<sup>2</sup>.
 I reckon that if I add another config here, my Zsh terminal will be the best (shell<sup>2</sup>)<sup>2</sup>

-### Cava
-Who said equalizers are a thing of the past?
-Just because you want *simplicity* doesn't mean you have to throw away the good ol' equalizer!
-Slap this *not-that-much-modified-from-the-default* config file to `~/.config/cava` and give your terminal some bling bling.

-### i3
-Don't care.
-Moving to **bspwm** anyway.